Group health plans for members.

 - Group plans reduce premium costs.

-- Multiple plans to choose.
+- Multiple plans available.

 - Can be offered as employee benefit.